 Museum of London

-We are really looking forward to starting a new project funded by the Goldsmiths Charity at MoL in September 2019.
-Catherine and Alison will be working in 3 special schools to deliver creative workshops during the Autumn term.
-We will then develop a new storytelling session from the imput of the children which will be performed at the museum in December.
-All schools will be invited to watch the perfomance.
+We recently completed a wonderful project ‘Stoneage Friend’ with the Museum of London.
+Catherine and Alison worked in 3 special schools – St Giles, The Village and Riverside to deliver creative workshops during the Autumn term.
+They then developed a new storytelling session from the imput of the children which was performed at the museum in December 2019.

 Previous work with MoL

 We were initially commissioned by MoL12 years ago to create a new performance for groups from special schools, but ended up entirely re-evaluating how we work with all young people regardless of disability – becoming much more multi-sensory in our approach.